jksonar/server_mgmt/README.md

     *   **.env.dev:** Used for the development server.
     *   **.env.prod:** Used for the production server.

-    To use a specific environment, you can set the `ENVIRONMENT` variable in your shell, or the application will default to the `.env` file.
+    To use a specific environment, you can set the `DJANGO_ENV` variable in your shell, or the application will default to the `.env` file.
 For example, to run the development server with the `dev` environment settings, you would run:

     ```bash
-    ENVIRONMENT=dev python manage.py runserver
+    DJANGO_ENV='dev' python manage.py runserver
     ```

     Or you can create a `.env` file from the example: